 It may be hard to let go of certain things that represent your parents to you.
 Other items you may want to keep to give to friends, family members, or perhaps to your kids.
 Keep some of them and give the rest away to a charity of your choice.
 This can be your parents’ final gift to the world.
 Imagine how these things could help someone else who does not have the money or resources to buy everything they need.
 Now, someone else can get pleasure from and find usefulness for some of your parent’s prized possessions.

 Some of you may be packing up a deceased parent’s belongings with the surviving parent.
 You may be the one gently helping them get through this task.
-Be patient, be kind, and make time to talk about memories.
-It could be very helpful to have a camera with you.
-You’ll find there are a number of things that you want to remember and it might not make sense to keep the item that you know you will never use again.
-Try giving it away.
-By keeping a picture of the item, you retain the memory while allowing the item to go back into use by someone else.
+Be patient, be kind and make time to talk about memories.

 As we work to balance our inner and outer worlds, we may be surprised to discover that each of us grieves differently, even among siblings one may grieve with many tears and the other with none.
 One may feel supported in a group, the other may crave time alone with their grief.

 In the end, we need compassion for ourselves and those around us.
-We have suffered a great loss in our life, one that has shaken us to the core.
-For Betty and Eva, having both parents die within close proximity of each other was doubly devastating and unfortunately, not an uncommon story.
-For the adult child, when parents die one right after the other, the more disconnected you may feel from the world.
+We have suffered a great loss in our life, one that has shaken us to the core, and even more so if we are one of the many who lost one parent right after the other, leaving us feeling even more disconnected from the world.

 Whether our parents live near or far, are emotionally close or distant, they ground us in the world.
 We don’t often think of them as an unseen anchor, but in truth, they hold a place in our generational timeline.
 They have been there since the moment we were born and even though, intellectually, we know they will die some day, how do we imagine something that has always been there, suddenly being gone?
 Can you imagine a world without a sky?
 Of course not.
 It has always been there.

 The death of a parent delivers us to a world we have thought about but couldn’t actually fully prepare for.
-We are suddenly exploring new terrain.
-For Sharon, it was being rootless.
-Others have talked about feeling as if the ground had been pulled out from under them.
+We are suddenly exploring new terrain, feeling rootless or as if the ground has been pulled out from under us.
 And in a symbolic way, it really has been.